Table of Contents

 If your dog loves water – swimming, bathing, playing – then you are fortunate.

-Some dogs hate water so much that when it comes to bath time, they will whine, cry, try to jump out of the tub, and can even hurt your arms by trying to cling to you, depending on the size of your dog.
+Some dogs hate water so much that when it comes to bath time, they will whine, cry, and try to jump out of the tub.

-You should give every dog a full bath at least once every few months.
+A dog should have a full bath at least once every few months.

 That's where waterless dog shampoo comes in handy!